MLDSBigGuy/Mongodb-installation/README.md

+## TML5:
-## TML5: Mongo has coolections.
+- Mongo has collections.
 A collection is the equivalent of an RDBMS table.
 A collection exists within a database.

 # Mongodb-installation
 Mongodb installation steps in mac